Tara Peterson, Chief Executive Officer

-As the Director of Finance and Administration, Tori ensures the day-to-day management of key functions including finance, accounting, human resources, technology and general business operations.
+As the Chief Financial and Administrative Officer, Tori ensures the day-to-day management of key functions including finance, accounting, human resources, facilities, technology and general business operations.
 Tori comes to our organization as an accomplished senior management executive with over 17 years of accounting/finance and business operations experience in the public, private, and nonprofit sectors.
 She brings deep expertise in business infrastructure and process improvement, administrative management, and operational technology, she is also a process improvement expert.
 Tori is passionate about social justice, advocacy and the importance of building stronger communities through social services.
 She has held leadership, Board, and/or committee roles with various types of nonprofit organizations focused on membership, media arts, social/human services, and social enterprise models including A Place Called Home, International Documentary Association, and National Assistance League.
 Tori has a B.A. in Economics from UC Santa Cruz.
 She is also a CFO Leadership Council member and Society for Human Resource Management (SHRM) member, and currently serves on the Board of Directors for the Los Angeles Children’s Chorus.

 Elizabeth oversees YWCA Glendale’s domestic violence community resource center, 24/7 crisis hotline, and its 16-bed emergency shelter.
 In this role, Elizabeth supervises all residential and non-residential case management, advocacy, therapeutic and legal services for adults and children.
 She played an instrumental role in transitioning the YWCA’s community services to telehealth platforms at the onset of the COVID-19 pandemic and in creating responsive programming to address the shadow pandemic of violence against women and children that resulted in an unprecedented demand for services.
 With her leadership, the shelter remained operational throughout the pandemic, ensuring that survivors had a safe refuge to heal.
 Elizabeth has always had a strong commitment to promoting healthy communities.
 Prior to working with YWCA Glendale and Pasadena, she worked as a traveling program supervisor and program coach with L.A.’s BEST for 12 years.
 There she supported low-income families through positive engagement, serving as a liaison between school administrations, community agencies and families.